teekuningas/PNB/.dev/PLAN.md

 # PNB Development Plan

-## Current Phase: Referee Architecture V2 & Centralization
+## Current Phase: Centralized Mutation & Cleanup

-We are refining the Referee system to move beyond the "Analyze/Apply" pattern towards a cleaner, sequential update model.
-This allows for better handling of rule dependencies and eliminates the need for large intermediate `RefereeDecisions` structs.
+We have successfully migrated the Referee system to a sequential update pipeline (`Referee_Update`), eliminating the `RefereeDecisions` struct.
+The immediate next focus is to clean up the Referee implementation to ensure it only mutates `RefereeState` and `GameState`, removing dependencies on other structs like `GameControlFlags` and `PlayerCounters` where possible.

 **Reference:** See `docs/ARCHITECTURE.md` for technical details.